Bira/octopus-carnival/_drafts/lphr-scene-04.md

 them aloft like torches.

 From the storage cubicle they cross a doorway to a larger hall that seems to have been used to butcher recently slain animals.
-It's not a small village, with many tiny tents pitched over the sawdust floor.
+It's a small village, with many tiny tents pitched over the sawdust floor.
 There are about twenty grimples in here all told, though Godric's party seem to be the only combatants.
 The smell is not much better.